wgDev222/editorCSV/README.md

 If you are using csv files as arguments first line must have headers, specified below.

 Order of editing actions:
+1. Removing rows by column value
-1. Adding
+2. Adding
-2. Removing
+3. Removing
-3. Splitting Columns
+4. Splitting Columns
-4. Renaming
+5. Renaming
-5. Striping values
+6. Striping values
-6. Trim
+7. Trim
-7. Deleting duplicate rows
+8. Deleting duplicate rows
-8. Duplicating Columns
+9. Duplicating Columns
-9. Bleach
+10. Bleach
-10. Replace
+11. Replace
-11. Split Rows
+12. Split Rows

 ## -a Adding new headers by file or inline